 The hotel is Mediterranean and contemporary in style with some Sri Lankan touches

-Guests can stay here for a single centre holiday as well as combining with other Sri Lankan hotels
+Guests can stay here for a single center vacation as well as combining with other Sri Lankan hotels

 Pasikuda Bay has wide beaches of stunning white sand combined with shallow water without the strong currents of the south and west coast of Sri Lanka.
 Uga Bay makes the most of its prime location on the widest part of the beach.
 All buildings face towards the sea and the garden is landscaped to make the most of the open space.